 Eunice Public Library was founded in 1950, in a small building on Avenue J and has moved and grown.
 In 1958, the library was located in the Community Center until it outgrew its surroundings and had to be moved to our current location on Avenue N in 1980, which houses our current collection of about 23,542 books and media.

-The main remit of the library is to provide patrons with literature and information for entertainment, learning and research.
-The services are also open to the general public, including public authorities, businesses, hospitals and schools of the region.
+The main purpose of the library is to provide patrons with literature and information for entertainment, learning and research.
+Services the library provides: fax, email, email scans, printing and making copies.
+These services are also open to the general public, including public authorities, businesses, hospitals and schools.